FIIT-TEAM8/team_documentation/docs/modules/API server/routes.md

 ### Parameters

-* link - link of article to be retriewed
+* link - link of article to be retrieved

 ### Examples